giantswarm/docs/src/content/getting started/prepare-your-provider-account/vmware-cloud-director/_index.md

 ---
 title: Prepare your provider account for VMware Cloud Director
-linkTitle: Prepare your account for VCD
+linkTitle: Prepare your VCD account
-description: How to prepare your VMware Cloud Director account for starting to build your cloud-native developer platform.
+description: The actions need to be done to prepare your VMware installation for starting to build your cloud-native developer platform.
 weight: 10
-last_review_date: 2024-04-01
+last_review_date: 2024-04-05
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-docs
 user_questions: